After weeks of city and state-mandated closures for the COVID-19 pandemic, things are gradually starting to reopen around the state of Georgia.

 Georgia residents may click here to check their registration status, their polling location, print a sample ballot, and register online (or use the easy form below to register).

-For the latest statistics and information on the COVID-19 pandemic in Georgia, visit the website for Georgia Department of Public Health.
+For the latest statistics and information on the COVID-19 pandemic in Georgia, visit the website for the Georgia Department of Public Health.